zitadel/actions/actions-v2-cloudflare-workers/deployment-utility/README.md

 To view or update the worker secrets:
 - 1. Open the worker view
 - 2. Go to `Settings` → `Variables and Secrets`

----

-## Notes
-- You can add more secrets by editing the `secrets` array in `deploy.js`.
-- The script automatically sets the `CLOUDFLARE_API_TOKEN` from your `.env` file.
-- Designed to integrate seamlessly with Zitadel Actions V2 for secure, automated deployments.